 Unitarian Universalist Top Stories

-We have news of UUs in Houston and Florida and updates on the disaster reliefs funds established to support their recovery.
+News of UUs in affected areas (including the Caribbean, Puerto Rico) and updates on the funds established to support their recovery.

 The Interdependent Web

 Featuring entries from UU World’s weekly roundup of UU blogs and websites.

 In response, Unitarian Universalist leaders in North America express ‘deep concern.’